Save Money on Your Trip: Weighted Shortest Path

 :

 What is the minimum weight?
-I do not know.
+I don't know.

 But I can decompose the problem: